thaisbendixen/data_fetcher_algo_processor/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Resolve access to Landsat-8 AWS bucket issue (access is denied)
 - [ ] Add and improve exception handling
 - [ ] Add mock tests
 - [ ] Add more tests (ex. tests for each endpoint, tests for exceptions and tests with different params)